Heavy quark symmetry of $\Lambda_b^0$ decays in quark models

 where $\sum_i F_i^V$ is evaluated by taking $\Gamma = 1$ in Eq.~\eqref{conmas}.
 Consequently, we get

 By taking $\vec{v}= 0$, we get that $\xi(1) = 1$ and $\xi_{ke}(1) =0$ as demanded by the Luke's theorem.

 Similarly, the first order corrections of $b_2$ and $b_2$ are obtained, given by

 The operations can be easily done by a computer program.
 However, their expressions are much more complicated and lengthy as well, so we do not list them out here.
-As a cross check, we compute
+As a cross-check, we compute

 which is indeed found to be zero, consistent with Eq.~\eqref{prec}.

 We note that $\xi$, $\xi_{ke}$ and $b_{1,2}$ depend only on $E_{\text{di}} R$, which is the only dimensionless parameter.
 To be specific, they are invariant under the transformation of $(R,E_{\text{di}})\to (a^{-1}R,aE_{\text{di}})$, where $a$ is an arbitrary constant.
 For a practical purpose, we can fix $R$ and vary $E_{\text{di}}$ solely to cover the model uncertainties on $\overline{\Lambda}$, $\xi$, $\xi_{ke}$ and $b_{1,2}$.